Following is a list of Frequently Asked Questions from our Sponsors (click on a Question to reveal the Answer):

 Q. What is compliance testing?

 A. Some 401k plans must pass certain “nondiscrimination” tests each year to show they do not impermissibly discriminate in favor of HCEs with respect to plan benefits.
 The most common tests include The Actual Deferral Percentage (ADP) test, Actual Contribution Percentage (ACP) test, Minimum Coverage Test and Top-heavy test.
-While most employers hire a professional third-party administrator (TPA) to complete this work, but all employers need testing basics to confirm all necessary tests are completed and any failed tests are corrected each year.
+While most employers hire a professional third-party administrator (TPA) to complete this work, all employers need testing basics to confirm all necessary tests are completed and any failed tests are corrected each year.
 Otherwise, costly penalties, plan disqualification or fiduciary liability are more likely.
 The good news?
 There are sure-fire ways to design your company retirement plan to avoid most if not all of these tests altogether.
 Contact us today to find out how!

 Q. What are the common contribution types allowed within a retirement plan?